 Estate planning and administration is complex and often very emotional.
 During the planning process, you are contemplating the end of your life while throughout the estate administration process (and beyond) you will likely be mourning the loss of a loved one.
 In the midst of this tumultuous time, you must make practical and crucial decisions that affect you and your family.
 The Law Office of Jeffrey A. Attia, PA offers straightforward, knowledgeable advice, while always treating you with the respect, dignity and compassion you deserve.

 Our law firm is located in Fort Myers and serves clients throughout the region.
-We engage in all aspects of estate planning, trust creation, will drafting, guardianship administration and probate administration.
+Our attorneys engage in all aspects of estate planning, trust creation, will drafting, guardianship administration and probate administration.
 We resolve complex estate and guardianship issues in the manner most advantageous to our clients.

 Estate planning is not a task reserved for seniors, those in poor health or those who have substantial assets.
 Devising a sound estate plan is important at all stages of your life and under all circumstances.
 Fort Myers estate attorney Jeffrey Attia recommends initiating an estate plan if you have not already.
 You should also revisit your estate plan periodically and after major life occurrences, such as marriage, divorce or the birth or death of a beneficiary.